 and a Fellow of the Higher Education Academy (FHEA).

-Dylan is an executive committee member of the BESA and his main responsibility is as Social Media Lead.
+Dylan is an executive committee member of BESA and his main responsibility is as Social Media Lead.
 This involves using our social media outlets to raise awareness of our organisation and the work that we do.
 Our social media platforms include Twitter, Facebook and our BESA blog.
 We aim to critique contemporary and perennial educational issues, exploring the various discourses across the broad spectrum of education in a range of contexts.

 Research Interests: Ecological Pedagogy, Music Education, Contemplative Pedagogies, Hermeneutic and Phenomenological Approaches to Education, Holistic Education